mindee/mindee-api-php/README.md

 echo strval($apiResponse->document);
 ```

-### Additional Options
-Options to pass when sending a file.

 ## Further Reading
 Complete details on the working of the library are available in the following guides: